 We will start treating patients at 7:30 Friday and Saturday morning.
 Because we will see patients on a first come, first served basis, we encourage you to arrive early!
-Patients will be allowed to arrive as early as noon on Thursday, May 11 and wait in the DuPont/Harvest Pavilion.
+Patients will be allowed to arrive as early as noon on Thursday, May 16 and wait for doors to open.
 Please note, you will need to bring your own food, water, sleeping bag, folding chair, diapers, medications, and any other supplies you need for the long wait.

 We will NOT BE DISPENSING NARCOTICS at the event.

 Arrive as soon as you can and be prepared for a long day.
 We understand that it is a long wait and our only request is for your patience.
 The normal process that a patient goes through for care is:

 - Waiting in line both outdoors and indoors.
 We appreciate your patience.

 - Patient registration.
 Volunteers will be available to help you fill out the information forms.

 - Health history, blood pressure check and basic medical screening to determine that you are healthy enough to receive treatment.

 - Basic dental screening, including X-ray, to determine which procedure can be done.

 - Patient treatment waiting area for cleanings, fillings or removals.
 Again, your patience is appreciated.

 - Treatment station where you will be seen by a dental professional.